Not in the Job Description: The Annual Report Owner's Unspoken Reality

 In this case, your annual report.

 The dread that creeps in before you even open the doc.
 Worse than figuring out what to cook for dinner every night.
 Worse than the family laundry that never ends.
-It's the ultimate chore that has to get done, and somewhere along the way it stopped feeling like the meaningful work it actually is.
+It's the ultimate chore that has to get done, and somewhere along the way it stopped feeling like the meaningful work it is.

 And that's before we even get to the pressure.